RTEMS/rtems-docs/c-user/clock/directives.rst

 .. rubric:: PARAMETERS:

 ``seconds_since_rtems_epoch``
-    This parameter is the pointer to an interval variable.
-When the directive call is successful, the seconds elapsed since the :term:`RTEMS epoch` and the :term:`CLOCK_REALTIME` at some point during the directive call will be stored in this variable.
+    This parameter is the pointer to an :c:type:`rtems_interval` object.
+When the directive call is successful, the seconds elapsed since the :term:`RTEMS epoch` and the :term:`CLOCK_REALTIME` at some point during the directive call will be stored in this object.

 .. rubric:: RETURN VALUES: